sara5521/Penetration-Testing-Tools/network-reconnaissance/service-enumeration/nmap/smb/README.md

 ## 🎯 Purpose

-These scripts help gather important information like:
+These scripts help you gather important information from the SMB service, such as:
-- OS version
-- Hostname & domain
+- Operating system and hostname
 - Shared folders (shares)
-- User accounts
-- SMB protocol version
+- Users and groups
+- Domain or workgroup names
-- Security settings (e.g., SMB signing)
+- Security configurations
+- Server statistics and uptime
+- Protocol versions
+- Running services

 ---